dhelonious/mastodon-snap/README.md

     sudo snap install mastodon-server_VERSION_ARCH.snap --dangerous

+> [!NOTE]
-> Note: In this context *dangerous* means that the snap file is not signed.
+> In this context *dangerous* means that the snap file is not signed.
 This is normal for snaps built and distributed outside the snap store.

 ## Updates

 A Snap Store installation is automatically updated when new versions are released.

+> [!NOTE]
-> Note: Be aware that there will always be a short downtime due to the way snaps are updated.
+> Be aware that there will always be a short downtime due to the way snaps are updated.

 To update your local installation, you can simply repeat the steps above with a newer version of the snap file.
 This will update your Mastodon instance in-place by creating a new snap revision.